Azure/PSRule.Rules.Azure/docs/rules/en/Azure.AppService.MinTLS.md

 Older TLS versions are no longer considered secure by industry standards, such as PCI DSS.

 App Service lets you disable outdated protocols and enforce TLS 1.2.
-By default use of a minimum of TLS 1.2 is enforced.
+By default, a minimum of TLS 1.2 is enforced.

 ## RECOMMENDATION